stangri/docs.openwrt.melmac.net/https-dns-proxy/README.md

 #### <a name='canary_domains_icloud'></a>canary_domains_icloud

-This setting enables router to block requests to iCloud Private Relay canary domains, indicating that the local device should use the router's dns resolution (encrypted with `https-dns-proxy`) instead of the encrypted/proprietary iCloud Private Relay resolvers.
+This setting enables router to block requests to iCloud Private Relay canary domains, indicating that the local device should use the router's DNS resolution (encrypted with `https-dns-proxy`) instead of the encrypted/proprietary iCloud Private Relay resolvers.
 This is set to `1` (enabled) by default.
 Shown in WebUI and processed only if `force_dns` is also set to 1.

 #### <a name='canary_domains_mozilla'></a>canary_domains_mozilla